Maya Rudolph: Television and film

 In 2018, she performed in advertisements for Ruby Tuesday and Seventh Generation.
 In 2019 she appeared as the mother in The Lego Movie 2: The Second Part.
 In 2021 she voiced Linda Mitchell, mother of two, in Sony Pictures' The Mitchells vs. the Machines, and Daniela Paguro in the Pixar film Luca.
 In July 2022 she appeared as the star of Loot, an Apple TV+ series.
 In 2022, Rudolph portrayed Malvina Monroe, the main antagonist of Disenchanted, the sequel to the 2007 Disney film Enchanted.

-Rudolph has a production company called Animal Pictures with Natasha Lyonne which has produced Russian Doll, Poker Face, Loot and the upcoming animated series The Hospital.
+Rudolph has a production company called Animal Pictures with Natasha Lyonne which has produced Russian Doll, Poker Face, Loot, and The Second Best Hospital in the Galaxy.
+As of October 3, 2023, Rudolph reportedly separated amicably from Animal Pictures to produce independently.

-Since January 2023, Rudolph has been the spokesperson for M&M's after owner Mars Incorporated pulled its "Spokescandies" in light of criticism for its depictions of gender.
-Although a few days later, Mars confirmed that their Spokescandies would return in their Super Bowl commercial.
+In January 2023, it was announced that Rudolph would be the spokesperson for M&M's after owner Mars Incorporated supposedly pulled its "Spokescandies" in light of criticism for its depictions of gender, though a few days later Mars confirmed that their Spokescandies would return in their Super Bowl commercial.

 Music

-Prior to joining Saturday Night Live, Rudolph was a backing singer (1995–1999) and briefly a keyboardist in the band the Rentals, with whom she toured.
+Prior to joining Saturday Night Live, Rudolph was a backing singer from 1995 to 1999 and briefly a keyboardist in the band the Rentals, with whom she toured.
 She appears in music videos for the songs "Waiting" and "Please Let That Be You".
-She sang backing vocals for "Barcelona" and "My Head Is in the Sun", both from the album Seven More Minutes.
 In 2004, she recorded a track with the Rentals frontman Matt Sharp, including a cover of Tegan and Sara's "Not Tonight".
+She was also the original drummer of That Dog before moving to attend college.
 She performed "Together in Pooping" and "Little Roundworm" with Triumph the Insult Comic Dog (Robert Smigel) on his album Come Poop With Me.
 She is in a Prince cover band called Princess with her friend Gretchen Lieberum.

 Personal life

-Rudolph has been in a relationship with filmmaker Paul Thomas Anderson since 2001.
-They live in the San Fernando Valley with their four children.
+Rudolph has been in a committed relationship with filmmaker Paul Thomas Anderson since 2001, although they are not married.
+Nonetheless, they refer to each other as "husband" and "wife" respectively due to the length of their relationship and their children.
+They live in the San Fernando Valley with their three daughters and one son, Pearl, Lucille, Minnie Ida, and Jack.